NEW STUDY: Donors Don’t Want a Reward for Their Donation

 This research points toward some practical actions for nonprofits to maximize donations.

-• Don’t Offer a Gift in Exchange for Donations
+• Don’t Offer a Gift or Reward in Exchange for Donations

 Clearly donors don’t like the idea of donating for a reward.
 It makes the action feel less genuine and generous.
 Furthermore, many donors will feel their donation is less impactful because it also pays for a gift.